leevick/dashget/README.md

    - Finds initialization segment and media segments
    - Runs `mp4dump --verbosity 3` on each segment
    - Writes output with file offsets to `.dump` file in the manifest directory
+   - Concatenates all segments to `.m4s` file
+   - Generates hexdump to `.hex` file
 5. **Generates summary** of processed representations

 ## Output